Hilde Osland Rocks Red Lace Lingerie While Posing In Bed

 In the background, white walls and a large window could be seen.
 Some green foliage was visible through the glass, and sunlight streamed in to illuminate Hilde’s glowing skin.
 In the caption, she wished her followers a happy and safe new year.

-Her long, blond hair was parted to the side.
-The locks were styled in loose strands that she pushed over one of her shoulders.
+Her long, blond hair was parted to the side, and the locks were styled in loose strands that she pushed over one of her shoulders.

 Hilde’s 3.7 million followers didn’t hesitate to share their appreciation for the post by clicking the like button more than 51,000 times within the first two hours after it was published to her account.
 Her admirers also flocked to the comments section to leave over 700 remarks about the pic during that time.